SUNET/te-canvas/README.md

 The back end consists of two parts; a sync engine and an API server to control it.
 To run either you first need to define the environment variables listed under [Configuration](#configuration).

-The main Docker compose file comes with an optional override file `docker-compose.dev.yml`, which exposes ports for all containers and builds images locally.
-This is convenient to use during development but not safe in production.
-To use `docker-compose.dev.yml` you need to specify both compose files explicitly using the `-f` flag (`-f docker-compose.yml -f docker-compose.dev.yml`).
+The main Docker compose file comes with an override file `docker-compose.dev.yml`, which exposes ports for all containers and builds images locally.
+This is convenient to use during development but not safe in production. **Note that `docker-compose.override.yml` is enabled by default** and simply doing `docker-compose up` in this repo will start in **unsafe dev mode**.

+To use *only* the production-ready `docker-compose.yml`, you can do `docker-compose -f docker-compose.yml up`.
+But since we use Puppet for all this anyway, `docker-compose.override.yml` should never be near our production environment.

 ## Run without Docker (not for production)

 Start Postgres:

 ```
-docker-compose -f docker-compose.yml -f docker-compose.dev.yml up postgres
+docker-compose up postgres
 ```

 Install the requirements: